 We are committed to ensuring our organisation is as good as it can be.
 The vast majority of the time, our patients receive a high quality professional service.
 However, there may be times when thing go wrong or you are unhappy with the service we provide. h things service we provide.
 If you feel dissatisfied, you have the right to have your concerns listened to and investigated.
 Our patient experiences team is your first point of contact if you have and comments, feedback or complaints about the service you have received from us.
-The toom is deal with all exceed procedures and how we work.
-You should contact us as soon as possible after the event, as usually we can only investigate a complaint that is within 12 months of the incident occurring, or within 12 months of you becoming aware of the problem.
+The toom effort and in the and contact and the service you have received from us.